Truiteseche/bibmath-blackboard/README.md

 3. Navigate to bibmath.net and enjoy your new dark mode!

 ## Why Bibmath Blackboard?

-> *"A nicer interface can only bolster students' will to study - they won't have any excuse not to learn!"*

 We believe that a comfortable, visually appealing learning environment directly impacts academic success.
 By reducing eye strain and creating a more pleasant browsing experience, students can focus on what matters most: understanding mathematics.